chinmaynaik-hub/QRbased-drivinglicense/README.md

-# 🚗 RTO Management System
+# QR code based Driving license system (RTO Management System)

 The **RTO Management System** is a web-based application designed to digitalize and secure the driving license management process.
 Our main goal is to reduce data leaks when a person loses their driving license by embedding user information in a **QR code** — making it **non-human readable** and viewable only by authorized personnel.